AeroLeads people directory · profile

 Here is a list of some publications I've (co)authored:US EPA.
 Biofuels and the Environment: First Triennial Report to Congress (http://cfpub.epa.gov/ncea/cfm/recordisplay.cfm?deid=217443).Ridley, Caroline, et.al.
 Biofuels: Network analysis of the literature reveals key environmental and economic unknowns (accepted, Environmental Science & Technology)Clark, C. M., D. Tilman.
 Loss of plant species after chronic low-level nitrogen deposition to prairie grasslands.
 2008.
 Nature 451: 712-715.
 Pardo, L.H., et.al.
 Effects of N deposition on terrestrial and aquatic ecosystems in the United States: a synthesis. (in press, Ecological Applications; and as a General Techincal Report for the USFS, NRS-80; I authored Chapter 11: Great Plains).Clark, C. M., et.al.
 Strengthening the link between functional diversity and ecosystem function: novel extensions of existing metrics highlight the importance of abundance. (in review, Ecology).Clark, C. M. and D. Tilman.
 Recovery of plant diversity following N cessation: effects of recruitment, litter, and elevated N cycling.
 2010.
 Ecology 91: 3620-3630.Bai, Y., et.al.
 Tradeoffs and thresholds in the effects of nitrogen addition on biodiversity and ecosystem functioning: evidence from Inner Mongolia grasslands.
 2010.
 Global Change Biology 16: 358-372.Clark, C. M., et.al.
 2009.
 Long-lasting effects on N cycling 12 years after treatments cease despite minimal long-term N retention.
 Global Change Biology 15:1755-1766.Clark, C. M., et.al.
 2007.
 Biodiversity loss following N enrichment depends on environmental context.
 Ecology Letters 10: 596-607.Fargione, J., et.al.
 2007.
 From selection to complementarity: shifts in the causes of biodiversity-productivity relationships in a long term biodiversity experiment.
 Proceedings of the Royal Society B 274:871-876.Suding, Katherine N., et.al.
 2005.
 Functional- and abundance-based mechanisms explain diversity loss due to N fertilization.
 PNAS 102:4387-4392.

-Christopher Clark Skills
+Christopher Clark education

-Frequently Asked Questions about Christopher Clark
+Frequently asked questions about Christopher Clark

 What company does Christopher Clark work for?

-Christopher Clark works for United States Senate
+Christopher Clark works for United States Senate.

 What is Christopher Clark's email address?